sergif-github/Python-Course/README.md

 ## Contributing

-We welcome contributions to this Python course repository.
+We welcome contributions to this free Python course.
 If you find any issues, have suggestions for improvements, or want to add new content, please feel free to open an issue.
 Your contributions will help make this course even better for future learners.

 Support me to create more educational materials!